zkamvar/user2021/outline.md

    enough to give us all the tools we need to reduce barriers for publishing lessons and further our mission
  - reminder: there is no right or wrong, only better or worse --- GW
- - reminder: we are always learning
+ - reminder: we are always learning (cowpaths)
  - reminder: In the Carpentries: you belong

 > Transition: the thing about being an open and welcoming and open community is